girlscript/winter-of-contributing/C_CPP/Algorithmic Approaches/Recursive/Recursive_DFS.md

 In the statement b=factorial(a); the function factorial calls itself.

-A recursive function need not call itself directly.
-It may call itself indirectly as below in example:-

-    a(formal parameters)
-    {
-    .
-    .
-    b(arguments);
-    .
-    }

-    b(formal parameters)
-    {
-    .
-    .
-    a(arguments);
-    .
-    }

-In this example function, a calls b, which may, in turn, call a, which may again call b.
-Thus both a and b are recursive since they are indirectly calling themselves.

-One of the most important notes for a recursive algorithm to be correct is that it does not generate an infinite sequence of calls on itself.
-As any algorithm that does generate such a sequence can never terminate.
-For at least one argument or group of arguments, a recursive function f must be defined in terms that don't involve f.
-There are few examples below of the non-recursive portions of the definitions:-
-- Factorial: 0!=1
-- Multiplications: a*1=a
-- Fibonacci series: fib(0)=0; fib(1)=1
-- Binary search:

-      if (low>high)
-      return(-1);
-      if (x==a[mid])
-      return(mid);

-Without such nonrecursive exist, no recursive function can ever be computed.

-Now below is an example of recursive algorithm, to search a sorted array *a* for an element x between a[low] and a[high].
-The algorithm returns an index of *a* such that a[index] equals x if such an index exists between low and high.
-If x is not found in that portion of the array, the binary search returns -1.(in C, no element a[-1] can exist)

-    if (low>high)
-    returns(-1);
-    mid=(low+high)/2;
-    if(x==a[mid])
-    return(mid);
-    if(x<a[mid])
-    search for x in a[low] to a[mid-1];
-    else
-    search for x in a[mid + 1] to a[high];

-### Common problems in Recursion

-1. Tower of Hanoi
-2. Tree Traversal
-3. DFS of graphs
-4. Factorial and much more

 ## DSF

 The DFS (depth-first search) or DFT (depth-first traverse) algorithm is used to traverse or search data structures such as graphs.
 Before retracing, the algorithm starts at the root node and investigates each branch as far as possible.
 So the basic idea is to start at the root or any arbitrary node and mark it, then advance to the next unmarked node and repeat until there are no more unmarked nodes.
 Then go back and check for any more unmarked nodes to cross.
 Finally, print the path's nodes.